 which is located at

-acme-bank.test.js is a Jest test file that covers login behavior for the ACME Bank demo web app.
+acme-bank.cy.js is a Cypress test module that covers login behavior for the ACME Bank demo web app.

-It uses the Applitools Eyes SDK to execute the test.
+It uses the Applitools Eyes SDK for Cypress

 Step 3: Running your tests

 and set it as an environment variable named